Windows sound effects make fainting-man video comic gold

 In the video, a man passes out and regains consciousness several times while riding a roller-coaster.
 Every time he passes out a sound effect of a Microsoft Windows computer shutting down has been added.
 And every time he comes to, there's the sound effect of a Windows machine restarting.

 These two simple sound effects plus the man constantly fainting makes this video both ridiculous and funny.
-And while it's hard to tell if the man is actually passing out or not, who cares?
-The video entertains nonetheless.
+And while it's hard to tell if the man is actually passing out (and we certainly hope he's OK), the video entertains.